hyperledger-archives/fabric/docs/API/SandboxSetup.md

 #### **Note on REST API port**

-The REST interface port is defined as port 5000 in the [core.yaml](https://github.com/hyperledger/fabric/blob/master/peer/core.yaml).
-If you are sending REST requests to a peer node running in Vagrant from outside of Vagrant, also use port 5000.
-This mapping is defined in [Vagrantfile](https://github.com/hyperledger/fabric/blob/master/devenv/Vagrantfile)
+The default REST interface port is 5000.
+It can be configured in [core.yaml](https://github.com/hyperledger/fabric/blob/master/peer/core.yaml) using the `rest.address` property.
+If using Vagrant, the REST port mapping is defined in [Vagrantfile](https://github.com/hyperledger/fabric/blob/master/devenv/Vagrantfile).

 #### **Note on security functionality**